benswift/benswift.github.io/_talks/positive-feedback-loops-post-covid-recovery-live-music.md

 {% include qrcode.html text="https://benswift.me/talks/positive-feedback-loops-panel/" showlink=true %}

-{% include slides/background-image.html image="images/talks/positive-feedback-loops/gaurang-alat-OxSlrl0gSWk-unsplash.jpg" %}

-{% include slides/background-image.html image="images/talks/positive-feedback-loops/jimi-hendrix.jpg" %}
+{% include slides/background-image.html image="images/talks/positive-feedback-loops/jimi-hendrix.jpg" heading="feedback loops" %}

+back to the gigs: how does the live music industry get back on its feet?

+feedback in complex systems: not inherently +ve or -ve, but can they be tamed?

-{% include slides/background-image.html image="images/talks/positive-feedback-loops/girl-from-perth.jpg" %}
+{% include slides/background-image.html image="images/talks/positive-feedback-loops/girl-from-perth.jpg" heading="School of Cybernetics" %}

+finding (and mastering) the feedback loops in cyberphysical systems

 ---